kenn/tidy_logger/README.md

 Ruby's stdlib `Logger` is great.
 It gives you so many features that you don't want to reinvent.

-But, don't you think the default format is ugly?
+But, don't you think the default format is verbose and ugly?
 I do!

 ```ruby
 require 'logger'